-Where to Buy the New York City Explorer Pass
+How to Buy the New York Explorer Pass

-Convinced that the New York City Explorer Pass is a good fit for you?
-Buy your pass online here!
+Convinced that the Go City New York Explorer Pass is a good fit for you?
+Buy your pass online here.

-The Bottom Line: Is the New York City Explorer Pass Worth It?
+Bottom Line: Is the New York Explorer Pass Worth It?

-If you’re a heavy sightseer and know you plan to visit at least three attractions every day of your trip, you might want to weigh your other options (like the New York Pass) instead.
+If you’re a heavy sightseer and you plan to visit at least three attractions every day of your trip, you might want to weigh some other options instead.